senecajs/seneca-in-practice/problems/sum/problem.md

     respond( null, { answer: hello });
 });
 ```
+In the above example the pattern has been expressed as `String` but

-Note that you can specify patterns alternatively as `Object`:
+you can also specify patterns as `Object` like this:

 ```javascript
 seneca.add({role: 'greetings', cmd: 'hello'}, ...);